Chapter One: Attack on the City - Part One

 Kise laughed awkwardly, waving his hand in the direction of the shiny glass windows.
 'My fangirls are so crazy!'
-He thought, pouting, as he watched them all pressed against the glass, as if it would help them get closer to him.
-Kise felt creeped out, and wished he had worn some sort of disguise.
+He thought with a pout as he watched them all press against the glass, as if it would help them get closer to him.
+Kise felt a little irked and wished he had worn some sort of disguise.

-Kise wasn't really one for coffee, but he knew the cafe had other things to drink, such as tea and juice.
+Kise wasn't really one for coffee, but he knew the cafe had other things to drink, such as teas and juices.
 He grabbed the menu, scanning the contents.
 After a while of thinking, he decided that he'd just get a new fruity type of tea.
-He had heard good things about it, but never tried it yet.
+He had heard good things about it but never tried it yet.

 He put the menu down, deciding to wait for the others to arrive so they could all order together.
 He looked at the ceiling, wondering if counting the circular designs would pass the time, until he heard a loud bang against the window.
 He jumped slightly, and turned only to see a girl pressed against the window.
 She slides down, almost like dead weight, while other girls stared at her.